benschulman/X-Team-68-2/x_team_rules.md

 We will check each others code for functionality.
 We will also set mini-deadlines to stay on track.
 Write tests as we go to double check the code.

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+We will use our group message to ask for help when needed.
+We will not wait until the last minute to ensure there is enough time to complete the project.

 ## How we will back up each other to ensure that deadlines are not missed